High-mountain tour in the footsteps of Edward Whymper

 D: Dinner

-Superior » category : charming accommodation 3/4**** category.
+« Superior » First Class category : charming accommodation 3/4**** category.
 Top of the range quality infrastructure and personalized service.
 Spacious and tasteful rooms.

-– Technical: no technical level is necessary.
+Technical: no technical level is necessary.
 The Cotopaxi, Cayambe, and Chimborazo volcanoes glacial climbs offer slopes of 30 to 40 degrees.
-There is no vertical part that requires the use of climbing techniques; it’s just three (long) glacier walks.
+There is no vertical part that requires the use of climbing techniques; there are just three “long” glacier walks.
 For those who have never used crampons and an ice ax, an ice school will be given by the guide.

 Clothing :